Teahope12/Ecommerce-project-ml/README.md

 - Initial CLIP model download may take several minutes
 - Consider using smaller models for development: openai/clip-vit-small-patch32

+Jina AI Integration Issues
+- Verify JINA_API_KEY is valid and has sufficient quota
+- Check network connectivity to Jina AI services
+- Monitor API rate limits for production deployments

 📝 Additional Notes
 This platform integrates modern payment processing through Stripe and Razorpay.
 The ML service provides intelligent product recommendations using state-of-the-art computer vision models.
-All frontend applications utilize Tailwind CSS for consistent, responsive design across devices.
+Jina AI integration enables advanced semantic search capabilities with support for multimodal data processing and distributed computing architecture.
+All frontend applications utilize Tailwind CSS for consistent, responsive design across devices.​

 📄 License
 This project is proprietary and intended for educational and demonstration purposes.